Churches Conservation Trust

 The Churches Conservation Trust is a registered charity whose purpose is to protect historic churches at risk in England.
 The charity cares for over 350 churches of architectural, cultural and historic significance, which have been transferred into its care by the Church of England.

-The Trust works to prevent any deterioration in the condition of the buildings in its care and to ensure they are in use as community assets.
-Local communities are encouraged to use them for activities and events and the buildings provide an educational resource, allowing children and young people to study history, architecture and other subjects.
+The Trust works to prevent any deterioration in the condition of the buildings in its care, and to ensure they are in use as community assets.
+Local communities are encouraged to use them for activities and events, and the buildings provide an educational resource, allowing children and young people to study history, architecture and other subjects.

 Most of the churches saved from closure are Grade I or Grade II* listed.
-Many are open to visitors as heritage sites on a daily basis and nearly 2 million people visit the Trust's churches each year.
+Many are open to visitors as heritage sites, and nearly 2 million people visit the Trust's churches each year.
 The majority of the churches remain consecrated, though they are not used for regular worship.

 History

-The trust was established by the Pastoral Measure of 1969 under its original name, the Redundant Churches Fund.
-The legally defined object of the trust is "the preservation, in the interests of the nation and the Church of England, of churches and parts of churches of historic and archaeological interest or architectural quality vested in the Fund ... together with their contents so vested".
+The trust was established by a Church of England Pastoral Measure of 1969 under its original name, the Redundant Churches Fund, for "the preservation, in the interests of the nation and the Church of England, of churches and parts of churches of historic and archaeological interest or architectural quality vested in the Fund ... together with their contents so vested".

-The new charity's first project was the Grade I listed Medieval St Peter's Parish Church at Edlington in South Yorkshire, in 1971.
+The new charity's first project was the Grade I listed medieval St Peter's parish church at Edlington in South Yorkshire, in 1971.
 It was virtually in ruins and was extensively restored.
-By 1979, the trust was caring for 147 churches, increasing to over 250 by 2000, and eventually to 350.
+By 1979, the trust was caring for 147 churches, increasing to over 250 by 2000, and more than 350 by 2020.

 Relationship to Friends of Friendless Churches

-An earlier charity with similar goals, the Friends of Friendless Churches, was founded in 1957 by Ivor Bulmer-Thomas, and their campaigning contributed to the establishment of the Redundant Churches Fund.
-Many of the churches cared for by the Friends were transferred to the new body, and Bulmer-Thomas became its first chairman.
-However, the decision to preserve a church lay with the Church Commissioners, and to prevent the demolition of others the Friends changed their constitution to enable them to take ownership of churches.
-The Friends continue in this role in England, and in Wales (which is outside the scope of the Trust) the Friends are the equivalent of the Trust.
+An earlier charity, the Friends of Friendless Churches (FoFC), was founded in 1957 by Ivor Bulmer-Thomas, and the high profile of FoFC campaigning contributed to the establishment of the Redundant Churches Fund.
+Many churches cared for by the FoFC were transferred to the new body.
+However, the decision to vest a church in the new body lay solely with the Church Commissioners, as co-funder of the Churches Conservation Trust.
+So, to prevent the demolition of other buildings, the FoFC changed its constitution to enable it to take ownership of churches and chapels more widely, including those in Wales, where CCC is not permitted to operate.
+The FoFC continues its work, as a separate charity, across England and Wales without finance from either central government or the Church Commissioners, instead relying on gifts and legacies.

 Structure

-The charity is run by a board of trustees, nine individuals, who delegate the day-to-day management to a chief executive and the senior management team which includes five directors.
-Since 2017, the chief executive has been Peter Aiers.
-The central office of The Churches Conservation Trust is at Society Building, 8 All Saints Street, London, N1 9RL.
+Six charity trustees lead governance, and they delegate day-to-day management to a chief executive and three directors.
+Since 2022, the chief executive has been Greg Pickup.